Crawford Lake: Ecology

-Anthropocene epoch
+Within Anthropocene

 In 2009, the Anthropocene Working Group of the Sub-commission on Quaternary Stratigraphy began debating on a candidate for the Anthropocene Global Boundary Stratotype Section and Point (GSSP), where the area had to preserve, in good condition, changes of human impacts on the environment.

 Geochemical analysis of sediment cores has allowed for the reconstruction of the environmental history (e.g. human impact, pollution) of the area.
 This analysis has revealed the trends and sources of air pollution over approximately 150 years.
 The well-distinguished stratigraphy led to the lake becoming a candidate for determining the start date of the proposed Anthropocene epoch, with a base date at 1950 CE.

-Crawford Lake was chosen in July 2023 to represent the "key site that shows we're in a new climate epoch".
-The lake has been described as the "golden spike" showing the global human impact on earth.
-The first age of the Anthropocene could be named the "Crawfordian," after the lake.
+In July 2023, Crawford Lake was selected by the Anthropocene Working Group as the proposed Global Boundary Stratotype Section and Point (GSSP), or "golden spike", for a formal Anthropocene Epoch.
+The formal proposal placed the beginning of the epoch in 1952, marked primarily by a sharp increase in plutonium from nuclear weapons testing preserved in the lake's annually deposited sediments; the corresponding stage and age was proposed to be named the "Crawfordian".
+In March 2024, however, the Subcommission on Quaternary Stratigraphy voted 12–4 against establishing the Anthropocene as a formal geological epoch.
+The decision was subsequently approved by the executive of the International Commission on Stratigraphy and upheld by the International Union of Geological Sciences, leaving the Holocene as the formally recognized current epoch.
+The term "Anthropocene" nevertheless continues to be widely used informally to describe the period of significant human impact on the Earth system.